-The Bible itself shows the many ways the covenant contract people have used for trying to get at what God wanted from them.
+The Bible itself shows the many ways the covenant people have used for trying to get at what God wanted from them.
 Some of these are familiar to us: the prophets, written histories, etc..
-Some of them are not so good: casting lots, putting out fleece, listening to donkeys, calling on mediums, establishing a corps of 'royal' prophets, following stars.
-God had already told them that these methods were not to be used for this all-important task.
+Other methods were not good: they cast lots, put out fleece, listened to donkeys, called on mediums, established a corps of 'royal' prophets, followed stars.
+God had already told them such methods were not to be used for this all-important task.
 Superstition ain't the way.
 Yet, they tried it anyway.
-And strangely enough, God spoke clearly through each of them.
+They could face Divine displeasure at their treason in using such methods (such as King Saul at Endor).
+But strangely enough, God spoke through each of them.
 Why?
-Because God had a message that was important for them to know, and wanted them to get it while at least someone was listening to something.
+Because God had a message that was important for them to know, and wanted them to get it while something was listening to something.
 (God, of course, has the right and power to use anything to do it.)
-Sometimes it was also so they could face Divine displeasure at their treason in using such methods (for example, King Saul at Endor).
-Some of us today use methods that are kindred to those bad methods (such as in most end-times interpretations, and bible codes).
-Using Scripture as the foundation for interpreting Scripture mostly takes us away from that.
-Yet it's not helpful to say, "well, I'll just interpret like the New Testament folks do."
-At times these human authors (most notably Matthew) used the Law and the Prophets out of context to make the otherwise-solid case for Jesus' fulfillment of earlier Scripture.
-The earliest Christians knew what Jesus was face-to-face, either through Jesus Himself or the ones He directly taught.
-They couldn't look at the Holy Library the same way ever again.
-These human authors, in a sense, worked backward from the Jesus they came to know, which at times changes the context of what was originally written.
+Some of us today use methods that are akin to those bad methods (such as in most end-times theories, or bible codes).
+Using Scripture as the foundation for interpreting Scripture takes us away from the bad effects.
+Yet it's not helpful to say, "well, I'll just interpret like the New Testament writers do."
+Those human authors sometimes used the Law and Prophets out of their original context to make the case that Jesus fulfilled earlier Scripture.
+The earliest Christians knew what Jesus was face-to-face, either through Jesus Himself or the ones He taught.
+They couldn't look at the existing Holy Library the same way ever again.
+They worked backward from the Jesus they came to know.
+That changes the context of what was originally written.
 It's like it's got one of those warnings from TV infomercials: "don't try this at home".
-But just like the more ancient Jews in the Scriptural histories, God used them anyway to communicate the message, even when they didn't get it right.
+But just like the ancient Jews in the Scriptural stories, God used them anyway to communicate the message, even when they didn't write it right.

 Read It With Attitude